Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/InterviewQuestion/Topic3.md

 String str3 = new String("hello");
 // String object is created inside the heap memory outside the pool.
-// We can move it to the pool. str3 =str3.

-intern(); // Add str3 to the pool or returns reference to the pooled string.
+// We can move it to the pool. str3 = str3.intern(); // Add str3 to the pool or returns reference to the pooled string.

 ```